RegardsOss/RegardsOss.github.io/docs/development/services/notifier/plugins/recipient-sender-plugins.md

 :::info
 AMQP senders will create the queue and exchange on RabbitMQ **on the first message posted on the exchange**.
-If you want the exchange and queue to exist before that, you need to explicitly create it on RabbitMQ threw  the RabbitMQ admin interface or inside your playbook inventory.
+If you want the exchange and queue to exist before that, you need to explicitly create it on RabbitMQ through the RabbitMQ admin interface or inside your playbook inventory.
 :::